 Data analysis

 In this research study, we use a grounded theory-approach [52].
 It is a systematic methodology that can assist in the development of explanatory models grounded in relevant empirical data[52].
 Interviews are considered a common form of collecting data in research where this method is applied [53, 54].
 The data were analyzed by use of a thematic analysis approach [52, 55].
 This method provides ways to identify patters in large data set.
 Further, it offers means to effectively and accurately identifying relations and links within analytic themes.
-Through a series of iterations and comparisons, themes and overarching dimensions are identified, creating basis for development of an empirically grounded model.

 Following this, a four-step process was applied [55, 56]: